sst/guide/_chapters/unit-tests-in-serverless.md

 We are going to use [Jest](https://facebook.github.io/jest/) for this and it is already a part of [our starter project](https://github.com/AnomalyInnovations/serverless-nodejs-starter).

-However, if you are starting a new Serverless Framework project.
-Add Jest to your dev dependencies by running the following.
+However, if you are starting a new Serverless Framework project, add Jest to your dev dependencies by running the following.

 ``` bash
 $ npm install --save-dev jest